AdnanBoota/Assignments-2018/Lab05.md

-# Lab session #5: Enhancing your web app using more cloud services
+# Lab session #5: Enhancing your web app using additional cloud services